 I studied creative writing under John McAuliffe, Martyn Bedford and Geoff Ryman as part of my English Language and Literature degree at the University of Manchester, where I also co-founded the university creative writing society.
 One story produced during this time was placed in The Roundtable Review, while another was shortlisted for the PCS short story competition 2006.

-I am currently working on a collection of short stories influenced by or based on English folk songs for which I won the Arvon Award at the Northern Writers' Awards 2017.
+Sovay, my collection of short stories influenced by or based on English folk songs, won the Arvon Award at the Northern Writers' Awards 2017.
 One story, entitled 'The Unquiet Grave', was published by The Pygmy Giant in 2016.
 It was later included in their 'best of the year so far' on National Flash Fiction Day 2016.
 You can read it here.
 My story based on 'The Cruel Mother', retitled as 'Silence Surrounds Her', was published by Streetcake Magazine in April 2017 (issue 52).
 You can read it here.

-You can read my piece of creative non-fiction, 'Hero', commissioned by The Real Story, right here.
-Or if you'd rather listen, you can hear me reading at The Real Story night as part of Manchester Literature Festival 2016 below.
+You can also read my piece of creative non-fiction, 'Hero', commissioned by The Real Story, right here.
+Or if you'd rather listen, below you can hear me reading it at Manchester Literature Festival 2016.